jacobtomlinson/website/_posts/2015/2015-02-18-test-you-jekyll-blog-with-travis-ci.md

 ### Introduction

-Testing your blog may sound like an odd thing to do, but if you're running a Jekyll blog hosted on GitHub it is simple to set up and really useful for notifying you about broken links and other issues.
+Testing your blog may sound like an odd thing to do, but if you're running a [Jekyll][8] blog hosted on GitHub it is simple to set up and really useful for notifying you about broken links and other issues.